gk646/magique/README.md

 ![Version Badge](https://img.shields.io/badge/Version:-0.1.0-blue)
 ![License Badge](https://img.shields.io/github/license/gk646/magique)

-> _What if raylib was an engine?..._
+> _What if raylib was an engine? ..._

 `magique` is a beginner-friendly cross-platform 2D game engine for programmers (or those yet to be!) written in **C++ 20**.
-It's carefully designed to be intuitive and easy to learn, at installation through development and up to sharing the finished game.
-By using a small stack of proven libraries and many custom crafted modules it aims to answer all game development needs in a simple but definitive way both in performance and usability.
+It's carefully designed to be **intuitive and easy to learn**, at installation through development and up to sharing the finished game.
+By using a small **stack of proven libraries** and many **custom crafted modules** it aims to answer all game development needs in definitive way both in **performance and usability**.

+Join the [official discord](https://discord.gg/YAsvnxAmX7) for questions, suggestions and discussions.

 ---

-Join the [official discord](https://discord.gg/YAsvnxAmX7) for questions, suggestions and discussions.

 Most notable features: